Chorus-bdd/Chorus/site/chorus-website/site/pages/BuiltInHandlers/Processes/ProcessesHandlerDetails.md

 ---

 The Processes handler provides step definitions which allow you to start and stop local processes, and check their standard output and error.
-If the started process exports step definitions over JMX Chorus can connect to it to discover these
 You can also provide input to a running process.

 * [Handler Steps](#steps)